JohnCode1/HomeLab/Guide/Layout/README.md

 * ⚙️ After the navigational links, I will list all the additional tweaks and terminal commands I have used in the past but are not currently in use.
 This allows you to easily find and copy the commands you need without having to constantly scroll.

   * > **Example:** If you follow the guide and later make a mistake, forcing you to restart your server from scratch, you can quickly find the commands you need in this section.

+* ⚙️ For this guide I will be setting up proxmox.
+After setting up Proxmox I will then create a Container to use as two samba shares that will house all the media and docker files.
+After that I will create one VM to run all the apps.
+ * NOTE: For apps Next Cloud, Jellyfin, and TorrentUsenet stack you will need to make seperate directories on the VM/Container running those apps to store the docker files.
+If you store your docker files on a seperate VM/Container for those apps they run into issues currently and do not run properly.
+ * NOTE: For extra Security it is recommended to seperate the apps out more to seperate VMS/Containers which if you do this you will just have to create extra VMS/Containers.
+Just repeat the guide for setting up a container and/or VM then set up docker and/or samba from the guide.
+* ⚙️ After setting up the apps use netbird to connect into your apps or an overlay VPN of your choice.
+I do not have a guide for this yet and is at the bottom of my todo list due to the documentation being very nice and friendly of netbird.

 ### Next Page: Hardware Selection